akvo/Exact2Sheets/README.md

 Experimental

-Create a file named `secrets.conf` inside `resources` folder and add the right values:
+Add the files `secret.conf` and `credentials.json` inside `resources` folder, you will find them in the vault.
+Alternatively this is the `secrets.conf` template

 ```
 ktor {